gengojs/gengojs/README.md

 ###Recent Changes
 *For previous notes on changes, see CHANGELOG.md*

-**0.3.34**

-* Updated readme
-* Fixed server crashing if the default locale's dictionary does not exist. gengo will now try to return the phrase or it will return undefined depending on the type of input.
-* Added starter sails js apps with different templates.
-    * jade (with router: true) ✔
-    * handlebars ✔
-    * ejs ✔
-* Added a few more known locales: fr, es, de, de-AT.
-Please fork away to add more locales to `locales.js`!
-Note that I am adding locales but it would take some time.
-Sharing is caring and it can be fun so please contribute to this amazing library!
-* Changed how init works but it shouldn't affect anyone.

 **0.3.35**

 * Changed `cookiename` to `cookie`.
 Just simpler if you're coming from i18n.